d3ns0n/vaultwarden-server-scripts/README.md

 ~/vaultwarden/update-vaultwarden
 ```

-Check the logs and Make sure that everything is up and running again by check
+Check the logs and make sure that everything is up and running again.